IBM/janusgraph-utils/README.md

 5. [Run interactive remote queries](#5-run-interactive-remote-queries)

 ### 1. Install prerequisites
 > NOTE: These prerequisites can be installed on one server.
-The instructions are written for Cassandra 3.10 and ElasticSearch 5.3.0.
+The instructions are written for Cassandra 3.10 and ElasticSearch 5.3.0 on Linux.
 Newer versions should work, but might not have been tested.
+The folder structures on Mac can be different.
+Check Cassandra and ElasticSearch official documentations for details.

 Install Cassandra 3.10 on the storage server.
 Make the following changes in `/etc/cassandra/cassandra.yaml` and restart Cassandra.